Ricky Stenhouse Jr.: 2013–2019: Roush Fenway Racing

 On June 26, 2012, Roush Fenway Racing announced that Stenhouse would drive the No. 17 car in the Sprint Cup Series full-time for 2013, replacing Matt Kenseth.
 Trevor Bayne replaced Stenhouse in the Nationwide No. 6 car for 2013.

-To prepare for the 2013 season, Stenhouse ran in the AAA 400 at Dover International Speedway where he finished 12th, the Bank of America 500 at Charlotte Motor Speedway where he finished 35th because of engine problems, but he was running near the front of the field.
+To prepare for the 2013 season, Stenhouse ran in the AAA 400 at Dover International Speedway where he finished twelfth, the Bank of America 500 at Charlotte Motor Speedway where he finished 35th because of engine problems, but he was running near the front of the field.
 He also ran in the season finale Ford 400 at Homestead-Miami Speedway in which bad luck struck again as he cut a tire and smacked the wall, similar to what happened to Marcos Ambrose two races before, in Texas.
 In all of these races he ran in the No. 6 car of Roush Fenway Racing sponsored by Cargill, Best Buy, and Fifth Third Bank respectively.

 In 2013, Stenhouse competed full-time in the No. 17 Ford Fusion in the Sprint Cup Series.
 He was paired with rookie crew chief Scott Graves, who was formerly an engineer for Roush Fenway Racing.
-Stenhouse placed 12th in his second Daytona 500 (his first with the No. 17 team) despite suffering crash damage on lap 134.
+Stenhouse placed twelfth in his second Daytona 500 (his first with the No. 17 team) despite suffering crash damage on lap 134.
 Stenhouse led his first lap of Sprint Cup competition at Las Vegas Motor Speedway.
-Later in the season, Stenhouse had his breakout race at Kansas, where he qualified third and led 26 laps, before finishing 11th.
+Later in the season, Stenhouse had his breakout race at Kansas, where he qualified third and led 26 laps, before finishing eleventh.
 In qualifying at Atlanta Motor Speedway, Stenhouse won the pole position with a 29.227 lap time.
-Stenhouse recorded his first Top 10 finish with a 10th-place finish at Richmond, followed by an eighth-place finish at Chicagoland.
-His best finish of the season was a third-place finish at Talladega behind Jamie McMurray and Dale Earnhardt Jr. Stenhouse was eventually named Cup Series Rookie of the Year.
+Stenhouse recorded his first top-ten finish with a tenth place finish at Richmond, followed by an eighth place finish at Chicagoland.
+His best finish of the season was a third place finish at Talladega behind Jamie McMurray and Dale Earnhardt Jr. Stenhouse was eventually named Cup Series Rookie of the Year.

 In 2014, both Stenhouse and Roush-Fenway suffered through a dismal season.
-Stenhouse's best finish was a second-place showing at Bristol in the spring, a race won by teammate Carl Edwards, one of the few impressive showings by Roush in 2014.
+Stenhouse's best finish was a second place showing at Bristol in the spring, a race won by teammate Carl Edwards, one of the few impressive showings by Roush in 2014.
 Stenhouse failed to qualify at Talladega in October and finished 27th in points.